 - It can be a bit tricky to get the right positioning for this one, but you want the ball to end up around hip level, so it is supporting your weight.

 - Take one hand high and one low – you can do this in any bracket grip (I am using twisted grip in my demo).
 Keep the bottom foot on the floor until you find your balance, but engage the quads and take the legs wide if you can.

 - Push through the bottom arm – imagining that push coming from the shoulder, not just the arm, and pull with the top arm, imagining you are pulling your top hip towards your top hand.

 - *If you are new to twisted grip or are unsure about whether your shoulders are ready for it, please check out my blog series: Twisted Grip, is it really so bad?*

 Stability balls, used creatively, really can add a whole new dimension to your pole workouts.
 I LOVE them for progressions as well as for adding stability challenges to off the pole exercises.
 Have fun and keep me posted if you try any of these!

-If you enjoyed these stability ball progressions, you’ll LOVE my progressive online strength programmes for pole dancers, including ‘Pole Proof Shoulders’, ‘No Kick Invert’, ‘Shoulder Mount’ and ‘Strength and Stretch for Splits’ – all provided on the Pole PT app with weekly workout schedules, new workouts each week and accountability to keep you on track!
+If you enjoyed these stability ball progressions, you’ll LOVE my progressive online strength programmes for pole dancers, including ‘Pole Proof Shoulders’, ‘No Kick Invert’, ‘Shoulder Mount’ and ‘Strength and Stretch for Splits’ – all 6-weeks long and ready for you to download and start today!